 Specify staff responsibilities

 Proper social media account usage is often neglected because of the lack of proper work dissemination.
-When creating your company’s social media policy, you should consider your workers’ job titles and create policies that fit their duties and responsibilities.
-For example, your marketing team should have more access to your corporate social media accounts, than the director of your sales department, or your staff in the IT department.
+When creating your company’s social media policy, you should consider your worker’s job titles and create policies that fit their duties and responsibilities.
+For example, your marketing team should have more access to your corporate social media accounts than the director of your sales department or your staff in the IT department.

 Consider legal ramifications

 The social media networks are widespread with conversations occurring in real time.
 Companies should always consider the legal ramifications of using this digital marketing medium and that all staff understand and follow proper in-house procedures.
+Should staff be granted the option to post about your business on their own social media or should it be a clear no?